feedzai/fairgbm/README.md

 > **Under Construction**; release date: 16th of September.

-FairGBM is an easy-to-use and lightweight fairness-aware ML algorithm.
+FairGBM is an easy-to-use and lightweight fairness-aware ML algorithm with state-of-the-art performance on tabular datasets.
-It is tailored for production environments # **TODO** embolden intro sentences!

 FairGBM builds upon the popular [LightGBM](https://github.com/microsoft/LightGBM) algorithm and adds customizable constraints for group-wise fairness (_e.g._, equal opportunity, predictive equality) and other global goals (_e.g._, specific Recall or FPR prediction targets).

+Please consult [the paper](#citing-fairgbm) for further details.

 ## Install